-The Kautilya Society has thus far organized two major conferences on topical subjects: “Freer & Fairer: LSPR’s Conference on Electoral Reforms” on March 31, 2019 – on electoral reform in the run-up to the 2019 General Elections; and the “Blog Symposium on Law and Political Economy after COVID” in the aftermath of COVID, from August 8 – 23, 2020.
+The Law School Policy Review, in association with Vidhi, has thus far organized two major conferences on topical subjects: “Freer & Fairer: LSPR’s Conference on Electoral Reforms” on March 31, 2019 – on electoral reform in the run-up to the 2019 General Elections; and the “Blog Symposium on Law and Political Economy after COVID” in the aftermath of COVID, from August 8 – 23, 2020.

 Indian constitutionalism is in a perilous state.
 Its ability to guarantee democratic governance and citizens’ rights are under deep stress.
 This democratic backsliding is not just on account of authoritarian and populist politics alone but is also manifesting itself through sophisticated autocratic legalism and abusive constitutional politics.
 In such times, it becomes important to evaluate various facets of sociological and political legitimacy and resilience of the Constitution, without giving in to idolatry, defeatism or obscurantism.
 Through the Varta podcast hosted on the Law School Policy Review, we aim to do the same.